 2. Capital.com – Begin Trading With Just 20USD Minimum Deposit

 Capital.com made number 3 on our list of the best low minimum deposit brokers for various reasons.
-To start with, the platform is fully regulated by both the FCA and CySEC, so you know you are in safe hands.
+To start with, the platform is fully regulated by the FCA, CySEC, ASIC, and NBRB so you know you are in safe hands.
 In terms of tradable assets, this platform provides access to over 2,000 instruments - inclusive of cryptocurrencies, stocks, forex, commodities, and indices.

 The minimum deposit at Capital.com is just $20, which makes the platform attractive to both seasoned traders and newbies.
 Furthermore, there are multiple payment types accepted including debit and credit cards, e-wallets, and bank transfers.
 You should note that bank transfer is the slowest payment method for this broker to process, so this is avoided if you want to start trading instantly.